 Okay, I don’t endure hot flashes or other menopausal symptoms.
 However, would I really want to take an antidepressant for relief if I did?
-The scoop on Brisdelle.
+Well, maybe if I was hurting enough.
+Here’s the scoop on Brisdelle…

 Brisdelle contains a 7.5 mg shot of paroxetine.
 Of course, the portion for Paxil and Pexeva is significantly higher.